Hsnmhmd/Vision/Customized CNNs for Weed Groth Estimation/readme.md

 * In the notebook, you will find
 ## Data Description ,Visualization and Splitting

-The data for this assignment are plant images at different resolutions captured with a variety of cameras.
+The data for this project are plant images at different resolutions captured with a variety of cameras.
 There are images showing plants with approximatelty 1,2,3,4 and 6 leafs.
 The images are part of a Leaf counting dataset by Teimouri et al. [1] which can be downloaded from the Aarhus University, Denmark:

 <a href="https://vision.eng.au.dk/leaf-counting-dataset/">Leaf counting dataset</a>